 No matter if they are Braxton Hicks contractions or “real contractions” it is still making your uterus contract (and just like when you contract any of your muscles it gets hard).

 You may feel these contractions of the uterine muscles just in your lower abdomen, or your back (usually lower back), period cramps, or full abdominal pain — all aren’t unusual.
+Some women also describe them as a change in how they’re breathing as it can push baby into their lungs a bit too.

 However, if they are frequent you may be having labor (or preterm labor if you are before 36 weeks).
 If you’re still in your early pregnancy it’s a good idea to ask your provider at your prenatal visits how many contractions are OK to have before you call them.
 As you get further into your third trimester of pregnancy (past 36 weeks of pregnancy) these are normal contractions getting your uterus ready for labor.